 Wanna know how to focus on homework?

 Don’t have a big meal beforehand.
 Big meals can ruin your focus and make you feel sluggish and lazy.
 A snack is okay.

-4. Organize your study notes.
+4. Organize your study notes

 This makes it all look much simpler and you’re more likely to actually get started.

-5. Tell others to respect your study time.
+5. Tell others to respect your study time

-6. Try listening to study/focus music.
+6. Try listening to study music

 This meditation music from OmHarmonics is also great to listen to; it puts your mind in a clear, concise, and ready-to-take-on-the-world mode:

-7. Set deadlines.
+7. Set deadlines

 Even if your teacher has already given you deadlines for each assignment, set new ones yourself at earlier dates.

-8. Have “brain breaks” more often.
+8. Have “brain breaks” more often